FlyWong/RepData_PeerAssessment1/PA1_template.md

 ```

-After imputing missing values, the mean and median of average steps taken converged to the same value.
+After imputing missing values, the mean and median of total steps increased from previous estimates.
+The mean and median of total steps converged to the same value.

 ## Are there differences in activity patterns between weekdays and weekends?

-Below is the R code which creates the 'Weekday' and 'Weekend' category (Cat) and the line graphs which illustrate the difference in mean steps taken between weekday and weekend.
+Below is the R code which creates the 'weekday' or 'weekend' factor column  (Cat) and the line graphs which illustrate the difference in mean steps taken between weekday and weekend.

 ```r